Shadi-Shwiyat/holbertonschool-web-development/html_advanced/README.md

 # Explanation of files
 1. Homepage.fig
     - This is a .fig file used with Figma.
 It is the designer file we are basing our HTML code on.
+2. index.html
+    - This is the html skeleton that we built based on the homepage.fig wireframe
+3. wireframe.png
+    - An image of the wireframe we based the html skeleton on

+!(HTML_advanced_wireframe.png)